Course Outline

 Before enrolling in this course, participants should possess:

-- Basic skills in navigating PC operating systems
+- Elementary skills in navigating PC operating systems

-While there are no formal prerequisites for CCNA certification, it is essential to have a solid grasp of the exam topics to ensure success.
-This course is designed to align with the necessary skills and knowledge required for government professionals.
+While there are no formal prerequisites for CCNA certification, it is advisable to ensure a solid understanding of the exam topics.
+This preparation aligns with the standards and expectations for government professionals seeking to enhance their technical skills.

 Testimonials (5)